xixi-cathy/regX/README.md

 We use the following R packages with R 4.1.3:
 SeuratWrappers: 0.3.1; monocle3: 1.3.1.

-We also used PLINK software (v1.90b7.2 64-bit) on a Windows PC.
+We also used the PLINK software (v1.90b7.2 64-bit) on a Windows PC.

 # Environment setup
 We strongly recommend you install Anaconda3, where we use Python and R.